-Source water protection (protecting bodies of water where drinking water comes from) is a priority of the collaborative.
-The Saco River provides drinking water for approximately 250,000 residents across southern Maine.
+Source water protection (protecting bodies of water where drinking water comes from) is a priority of the Saco Watershed Collaborative.
+The Saco River provides drinking water for thousands of residents across southern Maine and New Hampshire.
 Forests, shoreland buffers, wetlands, aquifers, small streams, lakes and ponds, and rivers are all part of a system that collects, filters, and stores water.
 The Collaborative is a dedicated group of professionals, community members, and scientists working to protect the irreplaceable water resources and benefits that come from the Saco Watershed.

 The Saco Watershed Collaborative hosted a workshop Testing the Waters for Collaborative Partnerships to Sustain the Saco on December 2, 2016.
 The purpose of this workshop was to explore the idea of forming a Saco Watershed Collaborative by bringing together members of the diverse groups who care about the Saco and its future.
 The goal of forming a Saco Watershed Collaborative was to increase the collective impact of a Stewardship Network by working strategically on shared goals.
 Participants in the workshop had an opportunity to learn from each other and provide input into the development and design of a Saco Watershed Collaborative.
 The University of New England used the results of this workshop to collaborate with interested groups throughout the watershed to carry the ideas of this meeting forward into the 2017 inaugural year of the Saco Watershed Collaborative.